 - 1 (8 oz.) package cream cheese, cut into cubes

-- 1 bunch green onions, thinly sliced, more to garnish
+- 1 bunch green onions (thinly slice them, and have more to garnish)

 - 1 (4.25 oz) can green chilis